ntodd168/homework-8/README.md

 matrixtest<br>

 TESTING METHODOLOGY:<br>
-matrixtest.cpp file used to test the library
+matrixtest.c file used to test the library

 NOTES:
 - The C implementation has no templates